AtMoDat/atmodat_data_checker/README.md

 ```

 ## Run tests
-This repository contains the `atmodat_standard_checker_mandatory.yml` and `atmodat_standard_checker_recommended.yml` YAML files that contains the necessary checks.
-For running the mandatory and recommended checks, you can use the `run_checks.bash`.
+This repository contains the `atmodat_standard_checker_mandatory.yml`, `atmodat_standard_checker_recommended.yml` and  `atmodat_standard_checker_optional.yml` YAML files that contain the necessary checks.
+For running the mandatory, recommended and optional checks, you can use the `run_checks.bash`.
 This file also contains the call for the CF checker:
 ```
 ./run_checks.bash file_to_check.nc
 ```